TOPIC: DNA Evidence

 Two events, however, caused a significant delay in the testing process.
 As a result of 9/11, the AFIP was assigned the task of identifying victims via DNA technology.
 The other event was the AFIP identifying soldiers who died in Iraq and Afghanistan.
 These events resulted in the AFIP being unable to provide extensive DNA testing in the MacDonald case until 2005.
 In 2006, the AFIP completed DNA testing in this case and their conclusions are as follows.

 Jeffrey MacDonald's DNA profile matched a body hair found on Kristen's bed, a body hair on the rumpled bedspread found in the master bedroom, and a limb hair found clutched in Colette's left hand.
-The two body hairs were not considered inculpatory due to MacDonald being a resident of the crime scene and that both hairs were naturally shed.
-The limb hair, however, was inculpatory due to the fact that a splinter from the club was also found in Colette's left hand.
-Prior to DNA testing in this case, MacDonald advocates argued that the presence of the splinter indicated that the source of the limb hair was the wielder of the club.
+The two body hairs were not considered inculpatory due to the fact that both hairs were naturally shed.
+The condition of the limb hair, however, inculpated MacDonald in the murder of his wife.
+The hair was bloody, broken, and located next to a splinter from the club.
+Prior to DNA testing in this case, MacDonald advocates argued that the presence of a splinter in Colette's left hand indicated that the source of the limb hair was the wielder of the club.
+Considering that the left sleeve of MacDonald's pajama top was torn down to the cuff, one could argue that Colette used her left hand to rip a hair from her husband's exposed left arm.

 A bloody body hair on the rumpled blue bedsheet found in the master bedroom matched the DNA profile of Colette.
 This was significant for in 1999, defense attorney Phil Cormier argued to the Court that there was a good possibility that the source of this hair was a known intruder suspect.
 In addition to Colette's bloody hair, there were several evidentiary items (e.g., bloody fabric and non-fabric impressions, fibers, bloody finger portion of a surgeon's glove) found on the blue bedsheet that indicated that someone wearing MacDonald's pajama top carried Colette in the bedsheet from Kristen's bedroom to the master bedroom.